 - 1. Manager's discussion and analysis of financial conditions and results of operations, and discussions on the outlook for the coming half-year; - 2.
 List of real estate held by the scheme; - 3.
-Summary of real estate sales and purchase, as well as connected party transactions during the interim period; - 4.
+Summary of real estate sales and purchase, as well as connected party transactions during the interim period; - 3A.
+Summary of the items discloseable for annual reports under 2A above during the interim period; - 3B.
+The extent (in percentage terms) to which each of the 10% GAV Cap and the Maximum Cap has been applied pursuant to Note (6) to 7.2A and Note (2) to 7.2B respectively; - 4.
 Holdings of each of the connected persons to the scheme; - 5.
 Number of new units issued; and - 6.
 Performance table.